githubEdit

 For example, consider a screen named GameScreenHud which contains a single label named HealthLabel.

-The ViewModel may contain general properties such as CurrentHealth and IsLowHealth, but the view will process these to display the health with a prefix, and to modify the Label property.
+The ViewModel may contain general properties such as CurrentHealth and IsLowHealth, but the view can process these properties to display the health with a prefix, and to modify the Label property.

 The following code could be added to GameScreenHud.cs, which is the custom code file created when the GameScreenHud is generated: